FCC chairman to step down, handing GOP a majority

 The rules bar broadband providers from giving or selling access to speedy internet, essentially a "fast lane" on the information superhighway, to certain services over others.

-FCC Commissioner Ajit Pai, a Republican, said last week he believed the net neutrality rules' "days are numbered."
-He also said he hoped the commission would eliminate many regulations and propose fewer new actions.
+Commissioner Ajit Pai, a Republican, said last week he believed the net neutrality rules' "days are numbered."
+He also said he hoped the commission would eliminate many regulations and propose fewer actions.

+Wheeler also scrutinized a series of proposed mergers, demanding significant conditions to some and rejecting others.
+In 2015, Wheeler blocked Comcast Corp's proposed $45 billion acquisition of Time Warner Cable and said the FCC had serious concerns about allowing a tie-up of Sprint Corp and T-Mobile US.
+Republican Commissioner Mike O'Rielly said last week that the FCC under Trump needed to "undo the more harmful policies adopted by the current commission."
+O'Rielly criticized the FCC's decision in October to impose stricter privacy rules on internet service providers than on websites like Facebook Inc or Twitter Inc. Last month Wheeler dropped plans to push through a proposed reform of the $45 billion business data services market.
+He also dropped a plan to allow pay TV subscribers to ditch their set-top boxes.

+Former FCC chairman Julius Genachowski, a partner at Carlyle Group LP, said Wheeler "fought relentlessly for broadband, competition and consumers, and our country's innovation economy today is strong and world-leading."

 (Reporting by David Shepardson; Editing by Chizu Nomiyama and Lisa Von Ahn)